asynts/writer/ARCHITECTURE.md

     This means that if we make modifications all of our cached values are gone before we can make changes.
     This is another layer of protection.

+### Event Handling

+With the complex model and layout structures, we need to be careful what we can modify in event handers.
+Currently, my approach is, that I am allowed to change the model in the event handler (by creating a new root node).
+However, I am not allowed to modify the layout nodes in any way.

+In the future, I will have to adjust this because I need some way of invalidating layout nodes that can not be reused.
+Since the model nodes do not reference the layout nodes, this would be difficult otherwise.

 ### Layout Phases

 Not all of the layout operation can be performed in a single step.